tghosth/swf_json_csrf/README.md

 ## Purpose
-This repository was created to simplify the SWF-based JSON CSRF exploitation
+This repository was created to simplify the SWF-based JSON CSRF exploitation (in the future commits i will also add custom Content-Type header support, so you should be able to send other data types, like XML).

 ## Instructions
 The .swf file take 3 parameters: